Contents

 Sometimes you might want to do nothing in the swap, but still perhaps trigger a client side event (see below).

-response code, and htmx will ignore the content of the response.
+response code, and htmx will ignore the content of

 In the event of an error response from the server (e.g. a 404 or a 501), htmx will trigger the htmx:responseError